GunwooLee1224/chicagopythonsql/README.md

-Project involving analyzing data sets involving the use of SQLite DB using Python.
+Project involving analyzing data sets involving the use of SQLite DB in Python.